 Home heating safety

-For many CHS customers and employees who live in rural areas, propane is an economical and clean-burning fuel, ideal for heating homes in colder winter months and running household appliances.
+For many Consumers Oil Company customers and employees who live in rural areas, propane is an economical and clean-burning fuel, ideal for heating homes in colder winter months and running household appliances.

 But, as with any source of fuel, safety needs to come first when it comes to propane.